 The firm is experienced in handling cases involving law enforcement records and titling actions.

 We often receive questions about obtaining records.
-For requesting Army records see our 15 February 2017 blog on that topic.
-For requesting NCIS records, see this blog.
+For requesting Army records and NCIS records, contact us.

 A titling is basically the indexing of a subject in national criminal data bases.
 In other words, when a law enforcement agency like NCIS, OSI, or Army CID places your name in the "title" block of an investigative report, you are titled.
 There are certain reporting requirements that the agency then complies with to enter your name in databases like DCII (Defense Central Index of Criminal Investigations).
 The standard required is only "credible information."
 Even if you are later exonerated, your name remains in the database unless you can show that there was no credible information to support the titling decision.